Overview

 When a request returns 401 Unauthorized:

-A persistent 401 after a successful re-generate usually means there is another service regenerating and invalidating the token using the same credentials.
+A persistent 401 after a successful refresh or re-generate usually means there is another service regenerating and invalidating the token using the same credentials.

 Rotate the Client Secret on a schedule

-The access token rotates every time you generate a new one.
-The Client Secret does not, it lives until you replace it.
+The Client Secret does not rotate automatically, it lives until you replace it, and it underpins your default token and every named Access Key at once.
 Treat it like any production credential:

-• When you rotate, update the secret in your secrets manager first, then trigger a re-generate of the access token using the new secret.
+- When you rotate, update the secret in your secrets manager first, then trigger a re-generate of your default token and re-issue any Access Keys that depended on it.

 Store credentials in a secrets manager

-Never commit the Client ID or Client Secret to source control, and don’t bake them into container images.
+Never commit the Client ID, Client Secret, or any Access Key’s access/refresh tokens to source control, and don’t bake them into container images.
 Use a real secret store and pull them at runtime.

 Next Steps